Edora Park

 Edora Park (瀚星百貨 (Hàn Xīng Bǎihùo)) is a shopping center in Jingmei, Wenshan District, Taipei, Taiwan that opened on 6 June 2014.
 It is the first and largest shopping mall in the district.
 The main core stores of the mall include Nitori, Muji, and Daiso.
-The mall is located in close proximity to Jingmei metro station of the Songshan–Xindian line of Taipei Metro.
+The mall is located close to Jingmei metro station of the Songshan–Xindian line of Taipei Metro.